Elepover/pmcenter/README.md

 git clone https://github.com/Elepover/pmcenter.git --depth=1
 cd pmcenter/pmcenter
 dotnet restore
-dotnet publish --configuration Release cp -R bin/Release/netcoreapp2.1/publish ../ cd .. && mv publish build cd build dotnet pmcenter.dll
+dotnet publish -c Release
+cp -R bin/Release/netcoreapp3.1/publish ../
+cd .. && mv publish build
+cd build
+dotnet pmcenter.dll
 ```

+You can also use `./pmcenter` (macOS & Linux) or `.\pmcenter.exe` to launch pmcenter.

+Add `--setup` option when launching pmcenter to launch setup wizard.

 The compiled binaries will be put in the `pmcenter/build` folder in your working directory.

 ### Use Pre-compiled Binaries

-**Only .NET Core _Runtime_ is required in this step.**
+**Only .NET Core Runtime is required in this step.**

 Run this script to download and initiate your own `pmcenter`: